Container Block

 Keyframes are the core of Scrollsequence v2 content animation, allowing you to add and configure to various block elements within your scroll sequence.

-Keyframes can be added to any block inside the Container Block, and they can be configured to animate any CSS property, such as opacity
+Keyframes can be added to any block inside the Container Block, and they can be configured to animate any CSS property, such as opacity, transform, background-color, or special properties like autoAlpha or xPercent.

 Keyframes are GSAP animations, and you can use the GSAP syntax to configure them.
 See the GSAP Keyframe documentation for more details on how to use GSAP animations.